ynput/ayon-documentation/website/docs/addon_resolve_admin.md

 :::caution Free Resolve limitation

 Free Resolve won't work properly with our resolve addon.
-Unfortunately, this is not our limitation but BMD Resolve.
-Free resolve doesn't have access to python api.
+This limitation exists due to the constraints set by BMD Resolve and not our own.
+It's important to note here that the free version of resolve does not grant access to Python API.
 :::

 ## Resolve requirements